ess-dive-workspace/essdive-csv-structure/csv_detailed_guide.md

 #### **Missing Value Codes**

 All cells in the data matrix must have a value.
-Cells with missing data are represented with missing value codes.
+Cells with missing data are represented with Missing Value Codes.

-For Field Rows or Columns containing numeric data, use "-9999" as the missing value code (or modify to match significant figures given the data).
-For Field Rows or Columns containing character data, use "N/A" as the missing value code.
+For Columns or Rows containing numeric data, use "-9999" as the Missing Value Code (or modify to match significant figures given the data).
+For Columns or Rows containing character data, use "N/A" as the missing value code.
 Missing values must be represented by values that can never be construed as actual data and must be consistent across variables.

 Report all Missing Value Codes in the File-level Metadata whether following the reporting format guidance or using different Missing Value Codes.

-Example of using missing value codes in highlighted cells.
+Example of using Missing Value Codes in highlighted cells.
 Visualized in Excel.

 ![](images/missing_data.png)